PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 Preview - To Do.
 (Fixed the remaining bugs except the ones labeled wontfix.)

 Initial Release - To Do.
-(The mod is now in full issue free release thanks to MCreator.)
+(The mod is now in issue free release thanks to MCreator.
+For more bugs in the upcomming updates we will be prepared to fix them.)

 ## Notes